charley04310/git-repo-manager/README.md

 ## Description

-Git repo manager is a service to provide a simple way to manage git repositories on a machine.
+Git repo manager is a vice to provide a simple way to manage git repositories on a machine.
 The communication between the client and the server is done via a GRPC Protol.

 In addition to the server implementation, a client-debug binary is also present to enhance the debugging capabilities of the system.
 The client-debug allows developers to perform debugging operations on the Git repo manager service.